marieemoiselle/CC101-CompProg-samples/README.md

 Note: This is still ongoing, and will have updates as the course progresses. **Don't forget to give this a ⭐!**

 ## 💭 About
+This course introduces students to the fundamentals of programming using C++, equipping them with essential skills in problem-solving, logical thinking, and software development.
+Through a combination of lectures, hands-on laboratory activities, and assessments, students will learn to translate problem statements into working programs by identifying appropriate programming constructs, applying computer science principles, and integrating solutions into complete applications.
+The course emphasizes both theoretical understanding and practical application, preparing students for more advanced programming and software development subjects.

 ## 🗺️ Course Roadmap
 1. **Introduction to Problem Solving and Computational Thinking**